5803emma/mhphotography-ms4/README.md

 ### Issue when Testing

 If the quantity of the cart is left blank and the user presses "Add" this returns an error: invalid literal for int() with base 10: ''
-If the quantity of the cart is 1 and no amendment is made, when the user presses "Amend" the same error is returned.
+Similarly, in the adjust_cart view, if the quantity of the cart is 1 and no amendment is made, when the user presses "Amend" the same error is returned (see image below).
 Unfortunately I noticed this error on deadline day and did not have time to fix it.

 <h1 align="center"><img src="/testing/valueerror.png" alt="Value Error when Testing"></h1>